dougsweetser/Q/docs/SR/problem_set_2.md

 Way in a flying saucer whose constant velocity equals 0.8c.
 Going by the Earth, they find out that it is A. D. 1996 here and they synchronize their clocks with ours.
 In A. D .
 2005, mankind blows up the Earth.
-At what time, on their clock, do the travellers in the flying saucer learn of this event, assuming that they have been watching us all along through a telescope.
+At what time, on their clock, do the travelers in the flying saucer learn of this event, assuming that they have been watching us all along through a telescope.
 Try a few ways of doing this problem.